scipp/scippneutron/docs/developer/getting-started.md

 pixi run docs linkcheck
 ```

-The documentation is built in the `mantid` environment because several notebooks
+The documentation is built in the `docs` environment, which extends the Mantid
-use Mantid.
+stack because several notebooks use Mantid.

 ## Type checking